mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

 </div>

 :::caution
-Since tags are read-only, it is not possible to save changes starting from a tag.
+Since tags are read-only and unchangeable over time, it is not possible to save changes starting from a tag.
 You can either:
 * create a new branch using the tag as reference
 * on configuration saving, create a new branch
 :::